Abdelaziz-Ali/Pokemon-Capstone/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-To get a local copy up and running, follow these steps.
+If you want to get a local copy up and running, please follow these steps.

 ### Prerequisites

-In order to run this project you need:
+To run this project you need:

 - Install Node.js.
 - Visual Studio Code or equivalent.